 The Bottom Line: Think Like an Investor, Not a Consumer

-Selecting a healthcare benefits plan is not a one-time purchase; it's a long-term investment in your health, financial resilience, and productivity.
+Selecting a healthcare benefits plan is not a one-time purchase.
+It's a long-term investment in your health, financial resilience, and productivity.
 The most successful employees and employers approach it by asking three questions:

 - Does this plan prevent illness and reward healthy behaviors (wealth-building incentives, $0 co-pay prevention)?